eliona-smart-building-assistant/xovis-app/USER_GUIDE.md

 #### **Password Management**

-- **Default Passwords**: The application assumes that all discovered devices use the same password as the dicsovering device.
+- **Default Passwords**: The application assumes that all discovered devices use the same password as the discovering device.
 - **Individual Passwords**: If devices use unique passwords, update the configuration for each device accordingly.

 ### Datapush